crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/hooks.md

 ### `post_eval`

-This hook is mostly intended for debugging or threat hunting purposes.
+This hook is mostly intended for debugging or threat-hunting purposes.

 #### Available helpers
 | Helper Name | Type | Description |